botman/botman/README.md

 ## License

-SlackBot is free software distributed under the terms of the MIT license.
+BotMan is free software distributed under the terms of the MIT license.